 Q: If I work at Emory but don't live near the Lindbergh MARTA station, then why should I care about the light rail to MARTA?

-A: Even if you don't plan to commute on MARTA from Emory to Lindbergh, other commuters along the Clifton Corridor will ride the light rail which will mean a less congested Clifton Corridor for everyone.
-In addition, there are projects throughout the entire 10 county metro Atlanta region which will reduce traffic congestion, create jobs, and improve quality of life for all of us.
+A: Even if you don't plan to commute on MARTA from Emory to Lindbergh, other commuters along the Clifton Corridor will ride the light rail, which will mean a less congested Clifton Corridor for everyone.
+In addition, there are projects throughout the entire 10 county metro-Atlanta region, which will reduce traffic congestion, create jobs, and improve quality of life for all of us.

 Q: Will the Beltline get any funds from this tax?

-A: Yes!
+A: Yes.
 The tax will fund $602 million for a streetcar that circulates through Midtown and Downtown, connecting to MARTA in three locations, and connects with the east and west sides of the Atlanta Beltline.
 (Atlanta Beltline)

 Q. How much money will be raised by the transportation referendum?

-A: The discretionary 15% funding can be spent on any new or existing airports, bike lanes, bridges, bus and rail mass transit systems, freight and passenger rail, pedestrian facilities, ports, roads, terminals, and all activities and structures useful and related to providing, operating, and maintaining the same.
+A: The discretionary 15 percent funding can be spent on any new or existing airports, bike lanes, bridges, bus and rail mass transit systems, freight and passenger rail, pedestrian facilities, ports, roads, terminals, and all activities and structures useful and related to providing, operating, and maintaining the same.
 The dollars can also be spent as a local match for state or federal funding (Transform Metro Atlanta).

 Q: Is this tax permanent?

-A: The penny tax will be in place for ten years or until the funding level is reached, whichever comes first.
+A: The penny tax will be in place for 10 years or until the funding level is reached, whichever comes first.
 By law, the tax cannot be extended unless approved by voters (Transform Metro Atlanta).

 Q. Can the money collected be used for items not related to transportation, such as education?